 2. The Government of Canada’s decommissioning requirements should align with IAEA guidance that entombment, in which all or part of the facility is encased in a structurally long-lived material, is not an acceptable strategy for planned decommissioning of existing nuclear power plants and future nuclear facilities.

-The IRRS team noted that the federal government is considering entombment of its shut-down reactors, and it suggests that Canada “revise its current and planned requirements in the area of decommissioning to align with the IAEA guidance”.
+SSG-47 is the 2018 IAEA Specific Safety Guide, Decommissioning of Nuclear Power Plants, Research Reactors and Other Nuclear Fuel Cycle Facilities.
+The report suggests that Canada “revise its current and planned requirements in the area of decommissioning to align with the IAEA guidance”.

-The IAEA review states that “The national policy on management of radioactive waste should include decommissioning aspects, including the choice of possible decommissioning strategies.”
-The IRRS team noted that the federal government is considering entombment of its shut-down reactors, and it “encourages Canada to request an international peer review of the proposed strategy related to in situ confinement [entombment] of legacy reactors.”
+The IAEA review states that “The national policy on management of radioactive waste should include decommissioning aspects, including the choice of possible decommissioning strategies” and it “encourages Canada to request an international peer review of the proposed strategy related to in situ confinement [entombment] of legacy reactors.”

 Comment: Two proposals for entombment of shut-down reactors are currently undergoing environmental assessment in Canada.
 IAEA guidance explicitly prohibits this approach, which essentially consists of dumping concrete on top of the highly radioactive remains of defunct reactors and leaving them in place.
 Such an approach would allow radioactive contaminants to leak into groundwater and drinking water sources for millennia.